Croatia 2-Week Itinerary JetSettingFools.com

 Where To Stay in Sibenik

-We think the best place to stay in Sibenik is right on the water on the edge of the Old Town (which also happens to be very close to the bus station).
+We feel the best place to stay is right by the water on the edge of Sibenik Old Town (which also happens to be very close to the bus station).
 The Bellevue Superior City Hotel offers modern rooms with sea views.
-(Check rates and availability)

 Day 8 Alternative: Krka Day Trip from Zadar

 Don’t want to move to new accommodations in Sibenik for just one night?
-Choose instead to stay in Zadar an additional night and take a day trip to Krka that includes Sibenik.
+Choose instead to stay in Zadar and take a tour Krka that includes Sibenik!
 Get the details.

-For more tips use our list of best Things To Do in Sibenik!
+Read our list of Things To Do in Sibenik!

 15 Things To Do in Sibenik, Croatia by JetSettingFools.com